ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 `ActivityLogService::build` has three arguments:

-* `$className` is the FQCN of the object actually manipulated by the feature.
-For example `Ibexa\Contracts\Core\Repository\Values\Content\Content::class`
+- `$className` is a FQCN of the object actually manipulated by the feature, for example `Ibexa\Contracts\Core\Repository\Values\Content\Content::class`
-* `$id` is the ID or identifier of the manipulated object.
-For example, the Content ID cast to string.
+- `$id` is an ID or identifier of the manipulated object, for example, the Content ID cast to string
-* `$action` is the identifier of the performed object manipulation.
-For example, `create`, `update` or `delete`.
+- `$action` is an identifier of the performed object manipulation, or example, `create`, `update` or `delete`

 The returned `CreateActivityLogStruct` is always related to the currently logged-in user.

 You can still display activity log of an object which was deleted or renamed.
 To store the name of the log, you need to use `CreateActivityLogStruct::setName` before saving the log entry.
-This stored name can be used at the time of displaying if the associated object isn't available anymore, or to check if it has been renamed.
+This stored name can be used at the time of displaying information whether the associated object isn't available anymore, or to check if it has been renamed.

 #### Context group

 If you log several related entries at once, you can group them into a context.
-A context is a set of actions done for the same purpose.
-For example, a context could group the actions of a CRON fetching third party data and updating Content items.
+Context is a set of actions done for the same purpose, for example, it could group the actions of a CRON that fetches third party data and updates Content items.
-Some built-in contexts are:
+The built-in contexts include:

-- `web` to group actions made in the Back Office, like the update and the publishing of a new Content item's version,
+- `web` - groups actions made in the Back Office, like the update and the publishing of a new Content item's version
-- or `migration` to group every actions from a migration file execution.
+- `migration` - groups every action from a migration file execution

 A context group counts as one item in regard to `activity_logs_limit` configuration and `ActivityLogService::findGroups`'s `$limit` argument.

 To open a context group, use `ActivityLogService::prepareContext` which has two arguments:

-* `$source` - describes, usually through a short identifier, what is triggering the set of actions.
-For example, some already existing source are `web` (like for actions from the Back Office), `graphql`, `rest` and `migration`.
+- `$source` - describes, usually through a short identifier, what is triggering the set of actions.
+For example, some already existing sources are `web` (incl. actions from the Back Office), `graphql`, `rest` and `migration`
-* `$description` - an optional more specific contextualisation.
-For example, `migration` context source is associated with the migration file name in its context description.
+- `$description` - an optional, more specific contextualisation.
+For example, `migration` context source is associated with the migration file name in its context description

 To close a context group, use `ActivityLogService::dismissContext`.

-In the following example, several actions are logged into one context group, even actions triggered by cascade outside the piece of code:
+In the following example, several actions are logged into one context group, even those triggered by a cascade outside the piece of code:

 - `my_feature`
     - `init`